InventiDevelopment/Elmdroid/README.md

 }
 ```

+*Notice we use standard `update` function from normal `Component` interface and not the "simple" versions.
+The only difference is that
+our `update` function is now returning not just the new state but also possible `Cmd` to start some new async tasks.*

 After `LoginClicked` message arrives we return state with `loading = true` and we also use `withCmd` to return
 `LoginAction` `Cmd` with it.
 This is the way to specify immediate state change and async action that should
 fallow.
-We need to define the last missing peace, the `call()` function thant defines which `Cmd` starts which
+We need to define the last missing peace, the `call()` function that defines which `Cmd` starts which
 Task.

 ```kotlin